psrc/luv/QC/README.md

 (The ``luv`` at the end is a name of your choice.)
 It should create a directory of the specified name, here ``luv``, that is identical to the GitHub repository.

+On modelsrv3 the repository is installed in ``d://luvgit``.

 Also, check that R is working from the command line by typing R into the bash terminal.
-If it is not found using the above installer should fix it.
+If it is not found, using the above installer should fix it.
 Or, adding the location of R.exe into your Path environment.

 While R is open, install the package ``plotly`` using